Antrita/FIX_CODE/README.md

 A simple menu is displayed after the FIX application has started.
 You can use this menu to perform various actions:

-- 1 -> Place Buy Order
+- buy -> Place Buy Order
-- 2 -> Place Sell Order
+- sell -> Place Sell Order
-- 3 -> Subscribe to Market Data
+- subscribe -> Subscribe to Market Data
-- 4 -> Cancel Market Data Subscription
+- unsubscribe -> Cancel Market Data Subscription
-- 5 -> Order Cancel Request
+- cancel -> Order Cancel Request
-- 6 -> Order Status Request
+- status -> Order Status Request
-- logout -> Logout and Exit
+- quit -> Logout and Exit
-- d -> Start debugger

 Enter the corresponding number or action to perform the desired operation.